 - Emerging Technologies and Materials (formerly Nano Materials and Electronics) - including ferroelectrics, graphene, silicon carbide, diamond and functional nanostructures for sensors, electronics and photovoltaics, and underpinning multi-scale modelling.

-- Microelectronics System Design - including asynchronous systems design, visualisation, synthesis and test.
+- µSystems (formerly Microelectronics System Design) - including asynchronous systems design, visualisation, synthesis and test.
 Metastability characterisation and time measurement.
+Neuro-silicon interfaces.

-- Power Electronics, Drives and Machines - including motor design, novel electromagnetic devices, power semiconductor devices and circuits, and advanced control strategies research.
+- Power Electronics, Drives and Machines - including motor design, novel electromagnetic devices, power semiconductor devices and circuits, advanced control strategies research and smart grid technologies.

 Within each group, there is a core of academic staff supervising research staff and postgraduate students.